jacquetpi/cloudsimplus-VMSlack/README.md

 # Presentation

-This is a modified version of CloudSimPlus implementing the local and global schedulers heuristics of StackVM.
+This is a modified version of CloudSimPlus implementing the local and global schedulers heuristics of VMSlack.
 Due to modification in generic classes, tests no longer passed (TODO: clean up)

 Building step: